CNBC Awards

 By implementing warehouse-picking best practices, businesses can optimize workflows, ensure inventory security, and maintain product quality.

-1. Organizing warehouse space
+1. Better warehouse organization

 Dividing a warehouse zone based on product characteristics, such as size, demand, or security requirements, helps improve organization and retrieval speed.
 Pick zones can be structured for fast-moving vs. slow-moving SKUs, hazardous materials, or temperature-sensitive goods, ensuring efficient storage.